2025–26 Blackpool F.C. season

-The 2025–26 season is the 117th season in the history of Blackpool Football Club, and their third-consecutive season in League One, the third tier of English professional football.
-They are also active in two cup competitions: the FA Cup and the EFL Trophy.
-They were knocked out of the EFL Cup in the first round.
+The 2025–26 season was the 117th season in the history of Blackpool Football Club, and their third-consecutive season in League One, the third tier of English professional football.
+They were also active in three cup competitions: they were knocked out of the EFL Cup in the first round, reached the second round of the EFL Trophy and the third round of the FA Cup.

 Managerial changes

 On 4 October, Steve Bruce was sacked as head coach after 61 games in charge and a 34.4% win ratio.
 Seventeen days later, former Blackpool captain Ian Evatt was appointed as the new head coach on a three-year contract.

 Pre-season

 Transfers which were announced in June and became official on 1 July: